 The Event Based Schedule can trigger reports or tasks based on a number of conditions.
 Based on changes in a database, the Event Based Schedule can send a report reflecting the changes in the data source.
 Changes in one database, can be propagated to other databases as well.
 The system can even monitor a file directory (either on a machine or an FTP site) for changes, and as a result trigger a report or task.

-Speaking of tasks, SQL-RD has a wide array of custom tasks that can be used to build workflows.
+Speaking of tasks, PBRS has a wide array of custom tasks that can be used to build workflows.
 These tasks range from simple file management tasks, to complex tasks such as modifying tables, FTP sites, or even registry keys.
-Additionally, there are several features SQL-RD supports that simply don’t exist in SSRS regardless of edition.
-Numerous report formats, report encryption methods, and destinations are all possible with SQL-RD.
+Additionally, there are several features PBRS supports that simply don’t exist in SSRS regardless of edition.
+Numerous report formats, report encryption methods, and destinations are all possible with PBRS.

-Advantages of SQL-RD Over SQL Server Enterprise Scheduling
+Advantages of PBRS Over SQL Server Enterprise Scheduling

-Additionally, SQL-RD is an out of system workflow software, meaning that it is a standalone system from SSRS.
-There is no need to “plug” SQL-RD into the SQL server; many firms disallow the ability for users to modify SQL Server software in any way.
+Additionally, PBRS is an out of system workflow software, meaning that it is a standalone system from SSRS.
+There is no need to “plug” PBRS into the SQL server; many firms disallow the ability for users to modify SQL Server software in any way.
 In many cases, SQL Server Standard is packaged with a company’s ERP system, so they think they have to acquire a SQL Server license in order to expand on their ERP system’s features.
-However, in reality all a firm must do is use SQL-RD to augment their reporting and process infrastructure!
+However, in reality all a firm must do is use PBRS to augment their reporting and process infrastructure!

-SQL-RD isn’t meant to replace SQL Server Enterprise entirely, however.
+PBRS isn’t meant to replace SQL Server Enterprise entirely, however.
 Users that are looking for features such as advanced analytics, data warehousing functions, and enterprise data management will most likely look towards SQL Enterprise.
-On the other hand, SQL-RD’s powerful report scheduling and process automation tools will attract administrators that are looking to automate reports and tasks.
-Not to mention, there are plenty of SQL Enterprise users that also utilize SQL-RD scheduling features that do not exist in SQL Server.
+On the other hand, PBRS’s powerful report scheduling and process automation tools will attract administrators that are looking to automate reports and tasks.
+Not to mention, there are plenty of SQL Enterprise users that also utilize PBRS scheduling features that do not exist in SQL Server.
 As always, the right solution is completely dependent on the organization’s needs.

 You don't need to make the expensive upgrade to SQL Server Enterprise scheduling to keep up with your competitors.
-With SQL-RD, you can achieve similar report managing and scheduling success.
+With PBRS, you can achieve similar report managing and scheduling success.